Hassan-Elseoudy/Django101/README.md

 ### Projects vs. apps
 An app is a Web application that does something – e.g., a Weblog system, a database of public records or a small poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

+##### To call the view, we need to map it to a URL - and for this we need a URLconf.

+##### The include() function allows referencing other URLconfs.
+Whenever Django encounters include(), it chops off whatever part of the URL matched up to that point and sends the remaining string to the included URLconf for further processing

+#### The path() function is passed four arguments, two required: route and view, and two optional: kwargs, and name.
+At this point, it’s worth reviewing what these arguments are for.
+- **route** is a string that contains a URL pattern.
+When processing a request, Django starts at the first pattern in urlpatterns and makes its way down the list, comparing the requested URL against each pattern until it finds one that matches.
+- When Django finds a matching pattern, it calls the specified **view** function with an HttpRequest object as the first argument and any “captured” values from the route as keyword arguments.
+We’ll give an example of this in a bit.
+- **kwargs**: Arbitrary keyword arguments can be passed in a dictionary to the target view.
+We aren’t going to use this feature of Django in the tutorial.
+- **name**: Naming your URL lets you refer to it unambiguously from elsewhere in Django, especially from within templates.
+This powerful feature allows you to make global changes to the URL patterns of your project while only touching a single file. .